What is Food Science?

 Food scientists apply principles of biology, chemistry, microbiology, biochemistry, nutrition and engineering to create new food products, improve food-processing techniques and ensure quality, safety and nutritional value of the food supply.
 Food scientists play a central role in optimizing the safety and quality of foods from the point of production on the farm until products reach the consumer’s plate.

 Why Study Food Science?

-Within food science, you have the option to select a predefined emphasis area or work with your faculty adviser to customize your plan of study.
-These areas include:
+Within food science, you have the option to select a predefined emphasis area or work with your faculty advisor to customize your plan of study.

 - Food Safety